tarekahsan709/geocoder-for-google-form/README.md

-# geocoder-for-google-form
-The script will add device geocode data in last submit data row by clicking the link on confirmation page that shows up after hitting the submit button geocode data here consists of 3 columns : time to click the link, longitude & latitude and address (using reverse geocode) as long as clicking the link is done before next respondent submit button, data will be entered in the right row.
+# Automatic geocode integration for google form

+By default Google Form doesn't have the feature to collect user location data when a form get submitted.
+So what this script does is it add the device(mobile/browser) location data in a google form.
+User needs to click the confirmation link which shows up after hitting the submit button of the google form.

+The Geocode data consists of 3 columns:
+ 1. Timestamp
+ 2. longitude & latitude
+ 3. Address (Using reverse geocode)

- Therefore for red font data you may want to check manually after completion for correct geodata entry.
-In the questionnaire add question about address to help checking.
+Note: Therefore for red font data you may want to check manually after completion for correct geodata entry.